-Hearing aids come with many misconceptions.
+Hearing aids and hearing loss come with many myths and misconceptions.
 Fear and lack of knowledge prevent many people from getting the hearing help they need.
 But the truth is hearing aids are a common and effective treatment for hearing loss, and wearing them can be much less scary than you think.
 If you are a candidate for hearing aids, make sure you get all the facts and keep an open mind.

 1) Hearing aids are ugly and bulky

 Today's hearing aids come in many sizes and styles, many of which are designed to be sleek and discreet.
 They range from the smallest in-the-ear (ITE) models that are tucked inside the ear canal to behind-the-ear (BTE) models which are versatile and easy to use.
 All of the major hearing aid manufacturers strive to make their products as small as possible.
 Whatever your preference, whether that be discretion or ease of use, there is a hearing aid suited for you.